zerosicx/301a1/README.md

 # 301a1
 Assignment One - External Merge Sort

+# Description
+The goal of this assignment is to understand and implement an external merge sort algorithm using MinHeaps.

+by Kyle Ananayo and Hannah Carino

 # Progress report
 - Tue 14 March: MyMinHeap now working correctly.
 Main file created to test its functionality.
 - Wed 15 March: CreateRuns main() and populateHeap() functions created.
 Correctly populates heap.